GothenburgBitFactory/tw.org/content/docs/hooks_guide.md

   Are you going to be requiring that the user install additional software?
 - If you are considering a compiled language, will you ship source or binaries?
   Developers typically have compilers installed, but regular users do not.
-  Shipping binaries means you\'ll need to provide them for different OSes and versions.
+  Shipping binaries means you'll need to provide them for different OSes and versions.

 This example will be written in Python 2.6+, because Python is well known, modern, and commonly available.
 It has a built-in JSON parser.